 In both education and health programs, field work is just as important to building skills as classroom instruction.
 From student teaching to clinical training and research, the School of Health Studies and Education provides opportunities for students to create a well-rounded educational experience.

-The office of health professions advising works with students interested in pursuing graduate school in health.
+The Health Professions Advising office works with students interested in pursuing graduate studies in health.
 Part of this advising involves helping students find placement for necessary clinical hours at nearby hospitals and care facilities.

 The Alliance for Catholic Education at Saint Joseph’s University (ACESJU), is an innovative two-year service program that provides recent college graduates the opportunity to serve as full-time teachers and administrators in under-resourced Catholic schools in the Archdiocese of Philadelphia and Diocese of Camden while pursuing a master’s degree.